-Dr. Peter B. Lyons was confirmed by the Senate as the Assistant Secretary for Nuclear Energy on April 14, 2011.
-Dr. Lyons was appointed to his previous role as Principal Deputy Assistant Secretary of the Office of Nuclear Energy in September, 2009.
-As Assistant Secretary, Dr. Lyons is responsible for all programs and activities of the Office of Nuclear Energy.
+Dr. Peter B. Lyons was confirmed as the Assistant Secretary for Nuclear Energy on April 14, 2011 after serving as the Acting Assistant Secretary since November 2010.
+Dr. Lyons was appointed to his previous role as Principal Deputy Assistant Secretary of the Office of Nuclear Energy (NE) in September 2009.

-The Honorable Peter B. Lyons was sworn in as a Commissioner of the Nuclear Regulatory Commission on January 25, 2005 and served until his term ended on June 30, 2009.
-At the NRC, Dr. Lyons focused on the safety of operating reactors and on the importance of learning from operating experience, even as new reactor licensing and possible construction emerged.
-He emphasized that NRC and its licensees remain strong and vigilant components of the Nation's integrated defenses against terrorism, and was a consistent voice for improving partnerships with international regulatory agencies.
+Prior to joining DOE, Dr. Lyons was sworn in as a Commissioner of the Nuclear Regulatory Commission on January 25, 2005 and served until his term ended on June 30, 2009.
+At the NRC, Dr. Lyons focused on the safety of operating reactors, even as new reactor licensing and possible construction emerged.
+He was a consistent voice for improving partnerships with international regulatory agencies.
 He emphasized active and forward-looking research programs to support sound regulatory decisions, address current issues and anticipate future ones.
-He was also a strong proponent of science and technology education, recruiting for diversity, employee training and development programs, and an open and collaborative working environment.
+He was also a strong proponent of science and technology education.

-Dr. Lyons is a resident of Washington, DC.
+Dr. Lyons grew up in Nevada and is a resident of Washington, DC.